barimehdi77/42-cub3d/README.md

 - Edit the wall color
 - Now drawing of the wall get more faster because The drawing now using images
 - give x and y sides different brightness in the wall
+- The textuer for all the walls
+- draw the sky and the floor

 # The project Deadline
 - started: `28/04/2020`.